soopyc/bfbVoteCounter/index.md

 so complex.
 Anyways, this is the site branch.
 You will not be able to find the code here.
 You can find it [here](https://github.com/kcomain/bfbVoteCounter) though.
 Happy counting!

-Oh also, I removed the ability of people using the default provided token so :P get your own token, it's easy.
+Oh also, I removed the ability of people using the default provided token so :P Get your own token, it's easy.
 Just follow the [guide here.](https://github.com/kcomain/bfbVoteCounter/wiki/Getting-your-Google-API-token)